| The resins used vary. The earliest resins used, back in the 1960s,

 powder bound, especially in the outer layers of a laminate.
 Nevertheless,

-plenty of builders still use emulsion bound glass mat in inner layers
+plenty of yacht builders still use emulsion bound glass mat in inner layers

 of hull layups. |